fooplugins/foogallery/README.txt

 * Fix : fixed Wistia video import issues
 * Update : FooGallery client side 1.2.2

-= 1.6.17 =
-* IMPORTANT : Please update to address a security vulnerability.
-* Fix : Security vulnerability
-* Fix : Images caching in certain browsers, not loading
-* Update : Freemius SDK 2.2.4
-* Update : FooGallery client side 1.1.13

-= 1.6.15 =
-* Fix : fixed logo path in admin
-* Update : changed the paging default output to HTML

-= 1.6.14 =
-* New : Added free trial tab to landing page
-* New : Added demo tab to landing page
-* New : Added support tab to landing page
-* New : Added help with FooBox lightbox in gallery templates
-* New : New setting to override thumb generation test URL
-* New : New setting to output gallery JSON to script block
-* New : Added rating admin notice after 5 galleries has been created
-* Fix : Fixed issues with video support in All-In-One stack album
-* Fix : Support for galleries loading in FooBox
-* Update : updated plugin generator
-* Update : FooGallery client side 1.1.10
-* Update : Freemius SDK 2.2.3

-= 1.6.13 =
-* New : Added setting to render JSON data to script block (fix for some caching plugins)
-* Fix : Compatibility with WPML Media

-= 1.6.11 =
-* Fix : Random thumbnails not loading in FireFox
-* Update : FooGallery client side 1.1.8

-= 1.6.10 =
-* Fix : Safari bug with lazy loading
-* Fix : Thumbs not loading with paging
-* Fix : duplicate caption title in some scenarios
-* Fix : clicking html in caption was not loading lightbox
-* Update : FooGallery client side 1.1.7

-= 1.6.7 =
-* New : added new filter for allowed post types that foogallery can be attached to
-* New : added loop setting for image viewer gallery template
-* New : override sorting in shortcode by providing "sort" attribute
-* Fix : Beaver Builder javascript error while editing a page
-* Fix : album shortcodes not working in some page builders
-* Fix : attach gallery to post when gutenberg block is included
-* Fix : filtering + paging bugs corrected in some scenarios
-* Fix : multiple small bugs and tweaks
-* Fix : Thumbnail generation tries to use first image in media library
-* Update : FooGallery client side 1.1.5
-* Update : Freemius SDK 2.2.2

 = 1.6.1 =
 * New : Gutenberg FooGallery block (including live gallery previews!)
 * Fix : foogallery shortcode not rendering in certain cases
 * Fix : disabling lazy loading via settings was being ignored
 * Update : Freemius SDK 2.1.3 (which fixes fatal Multisite bug)

-= 1.5.9 =
-* Fix : Theme customizer not loading for some theme/plugin combinations

 = 1.5.8 =
 * Major version bump to correspond with FooGallery PRO which includes video support